FAQs About Online RN to BSN Programs

 Can I Do My Clinicals In My Current Unit, or With My Regular Supervisor?

 Probably not.
 Most schools don’t offer this option because the point of BSN clinicals is to broaden your knowledge and skills.
-While completing clinical hours in your regular job setting may seem convenient, it’s not really the best way to get exposure to the new ideas, challenges and colleagues that can speed your professional development.
+While completing clinical hours in your regular job setting may seem convenient, it’s not the best way to get exposure to the new ideas, challenges and colleagues that can speed your professional development.

 What Are the Admissions Requirements for Online RN to BSN Programs?